 Here is something that tells a little why there were wars in ancient times.
-It is a story that one of our great journalists, Tom Ricks, told to Fareed Zakaria.
+It's a story that the journalist Tom Ricks told to Fareed Zakaria.
 Ricks picked it up from the book Bugles and a Tiger, by John Masters, a 1956 memoir of a British officer with a Gurkha regiment in Waziristan in the 1930s.
 As Ricks tells it, At the end of a war, Afghans confronted Masters and angrily asked him,

 "Where are our medals?"